Part 4: Colouring with Procreate

 My Storybook Process

-This part focuses on Procreate.
+This part focuses on the gradual transition moving away from Photoshop and into Procreate.

 image of Apple iPad Pro and Apple Pencil